MichaelABryant/portfolio/README.md

 - Performed an exploratory data analysis on a dataset consisting of 8950 credit card user records and 18 variables
 - Determined a majority of the explained variance, using principal component analysis, was due to users using their credit cards for cash advances or purchases
 - Clustered users into four groups based on credit card usage determined by principal component analysis
-- Example application: Clusters can be used by credit card companies to target users with specific credit card offers
+- Example application: Clusters can be used by credit card companies to target users with specific credit card offers based on previous usage

 <img src="Images/clusters-credit-card-users.png">